 Various on-campus jobs are available that require neither the completion of a FAFSA/RFAFSA nor the demonstration of financial need.
-Students desiring employment may apply through The College of New Jersey's Office of Career Services, career.pages.tcnj.edu, and click on the student employment link.
+Graduate students need to be registered for a min. of 2 graduate courses (6 credits) to apply to positions during the academic year.
+For summer student employment positions, there is no credit requirement but applicants must be a registered matriculated college student.
+Students desiring employment may apply through The College of New Jersey's Career Center, http://studentemployment.tcnj.edu/ link.